dpeschka/stokes-free-boundary/README.md

 If you find this software useful and want to use it, I would be happy about feedback.
 If you use it in the context of an own publication, please cite the paper

-*Resolving the microscopic hydrodynamics at the moving contact line*, Amal K. Giri, Paolo Malgaretti, Dirk Peschka, Marcello Sega,Physical Review Fluids (2022).
+*Resolving the microscopic hydrodynamics at the moving contact line*, Amal K. Giri, Paolo Malgaretti, Dirk Peschka, Marcello Sega, Physical Review Fluids (2022).